The Bankrate promise

 If you can live without Social Security for a few years, it could make sense to do so.
 The longer you can delay, the greater your benefit check, up to age 70.
 Of course, some individuals will want to take their benefit at age 62, but they should factor that into their income plans.

 4. Line up post-retirement health care

-If you’re retiring at age 62, you won’t be able to start Medicare (until age 65), so you’ll need to line up an alternative.
-Some may opt to move abroad for a low-cost plan or even use COBRA, but most will want to access a state-based healthcare plan.
+You won’t be able to start Medicare (until age 65), so if you’re retiring at age 62, you’ll need to line up an alternative.
+Some may opt to move abroad for a low-cost plan or even use COBRA, but most will want to access a state-based health care plan.
 But even that can be pricey.

 If you worked at a company offering insurance, “you could potentially bridge the three-year period between when you retire and when Medicare kicks in, and may be eligible for COBRA for up to 36 months, 18 months plus another 18-month extension,” says Sudit.
 But he emphasizes that you must meet certain conditions for COBRA and you must cover all of your insurance costs.